Come for the Hoops, Stay for the Weekend

 Outdoor Activities:

-Head to Rowan Oak, Nobel prize-winning author, William Faulkner’s home.
-Tour the house and then take a 20-minute hike through Bailey Woods which connects the home with the University of Mississippi Museum, which is free to visit and has rotating exhibits.
+Immerse yourself in Oxford’s rich culture with a visit to Rowan Oak, the historic home of Nobel prize-winning author, William Faulkner.
+Tour the house and then take a scenic 20-minute hike through Bailey Woods which connects the home with the University of Mississippi Museum, which offers free entry and has rotating exhibits.
 Pat Lamar Park also has a great walking trail, as well as part of the Yokna Sculpture Trail you can check out.

 Bailey Woods at Rowan Oak